-itle Description Total Funds Contributing ocial Workers This provides for 7.0 FTE Social Workers, who are part of the SDUSD student services team that supports social-emotional learning and mental health and wellness. \$1,050,000.00 Yes eacher on Special ssignment This provides a 1.0 FTE Teacher on Special Assignment for Inclusion, Intervention, and Outreach for students with disabilities and support for parents of students with disabilities. \$114,000.00 Yes ilingual Community arent Liaison This provides for 1.46 FTE split among 3 liaisons.
-Bilingual community parent liaisons provide support and outreach to SDUHSD multilingual families. \$90,300.00 Yes eacher Recruitment This action covers costs for Human Resources to promote teacher recruitment and diverse staffing (job fairs, etc.) \$2,000.00 Yes Counselor on Special Assignment This provides a 1.0FTE Counselor on Special Assignment (CoSA) to support student mental health, wellness, engagement, and belonging across all campuses. \$140,000.00 Yes Care Solace This is a contract with Care Solace for Tier 2 & 3 mental health support.
-Care Solace is a confidential online resource with a live 24/7 concierge line \$30,000.00 Yes ! !
-Care Solace is a confidential online resource with a live 24/7 concierge line meant to assist individuals in finding local mental health-related programs and counseling services.
-2.7 Universal Screener Universal screener to proactively identify students in need of additional support. \$130,000.00 Yes 2.8 Teacher on Special Assignment (ToSA) This action provides for a TOSA at 1.0FTE to support objectives for the 6 student groups who received red indicators on the California School Dashboard, as detailed in the introductory section of the LCAP. \$150,000.00 No Yes 2.9 PIQE This is an organization that partners with SDUHSD to help enable parents' capacity to engage in their children's education and strengthen parent-teacher-school collaboration. \$83,184.00 Yes
+Action # Title Description Total Funds Contributing 2.1 Social Workers This provides for 7.0 FTE Social Workers, who are part of the SDUSD student services team that supports social-emotional learning and mental health and wellness. \$1,050,000.00 Yes 2.2 Teacher on Special Assignment This provides a 1.0 FTE Teacher on Special Assignment for Inclusion, Intervention, and Outreach for students with disabilities and support for parents of students with disabilities. \$114,000.00 Yes 2.3 Bilingual Community Parent Liaison This provides for 1.46 FTE split among 3 liaisons.
+Bilingual community parent liaisons provide support and outreach to SDUHSD multilingual families. \$90,300.00 Yes

+2.4 Teacher Recruitment This action covers costs for Human Resources to promote teacher recruitment and diverse staffing (job fairs, etc.) \$2,000.00 Yes 2.5 Counselor on Special Assignment This provides a 1.0FTE Counselor on Special Assignment (CoSA) to support student mental health, wellness, engagement, and belonging across all campuses. \$140,000.00 Yes 2.6 Care Solace This is a contract with Care Solace for Tier 2 & 3 mental health support.
+Care Solace is a confidential online resource with a live 24X7 concierge line meant to assist individuals in finding local mental health-related programs and counseling services. \$30,000.00 Yes 2.7 Universal Screener Universal screener to proactively identify students in need of additional support. \$130,000.00 Yes 2.8 Teacher on Special Assignment (ToSA) This action provides for a TOSA at 1.0FTE to support objectives for the 6 student groups who received red indicators on the California School Dashboard, as detailed in the introductory section of the LCAP. \$150,000.00 No Yes 2.9 PIQE This is an organization that partners with SDUHSD to help enable parents' capacity to engage in their children's education and strengthen parent-teacher-school collaboration. \$19,626.00 Yes